yoannmoinet/nipplejs/README.md

 #### `manager.on(type, handler)`

-If you whish to listen to internal events like :
+If you wish to listen to internal events like :

 ```javascript
 manager.on('event#1 event#2', function (evt, data) {